Skip to Content

 But its natural beauty, laid-back vibe and top-notch snorkeling and scuba diving make it well worth your vacation time.

-After we earned our dive cards, Cozumel is where we vacationed to test out our newly-learned scuba diving skills (and to escape Cancun!).
+After we earned our dive cards, Cozumel is where we vacationed to test out our newly-learned scuba diving skills – and to escape Cancun!

-18) Mahahual
+14) Mahahual

-These days, however, there’s a cruise ship dock, and Mahahual certainly sees its fair share of tourists.
-USD is the currency of choice rather than Mexican pesos, and lots of activities cater to visitors to the town.
+But now, with a cruise ship dock, Mahahual sees its fair share of tourists.
+USD is more common than pesos, and lots of activities cater to visitors.
+(Consider timing your visit when there are fewer ships in port.)

 The town’s champagne-colored beaches, turquoise Caribbean sea and reefs accessed straight from the beach reel in beach and watersports lovers.

-19) Celestun
+15) Celestun

 The lagoon supports an array of birdlife, including pretty pink flamingos.
 Up to 35,000 flamingos gather in the reserve during the mating season from November to February.